stormchaserroleplaying/stormchaserRPG/Spells/2/Conjuration/index.md

 * **Attack:** The statue charges to strike.
 Make a melee conjuration attack against a target that you can see within 30 feet of the statue.
 On a hit, this attack deals 5d6 bludgeoning damage.
 * **Defend:** The statue interposes itself between you and your enemies.
 This counts as using the [Raise Shield](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Raise/) action, giving you a +3 shield bonus vs melee and ranged attacks until the start of your next turn.
 * **Lift:** The status will lift one thing weighing 500 lbs. or less and move it up to 30 feet.

+## Phantom Steed
+*2nd Level Conjuration (Ritual)*<br>
+**Casting Time:** 10 Minutes<br>
+**Range:** 30 feet<br>
+**Components:** V, S<br>
+**Duration:** 8 Hours

+You conjure a large, magical, equine creature that only you (or another medium or small creature that you choose) can ride.
+It appears on the ground in an unoccupied space of your choice within range.
+You may detrmine the creature's appearance, but it must be clearly phantasmal in nature.
+It is equipped with a saddle, bit and bridle that vanish in a puff of smoke if carried more than 10 feet away from the steed.

+The creature uses the statistics for a [riding horse](), except that it has a speed of 50 feet.
+When the spell ends, the steed gradually fades, giving the rider 1 minute to dismount.
+The spell ends if you use 1 action to dismiss it or if the steed is reduced to 0 Stamina.

+**At Higher Levels.** When you cast this spell using 3 or more mana, the steed's speed increases by 10 feet for each mana point beyond the 2nd.